himanshi-dixit-27/COVID-19-TRACKER/README.md

 It is made up of multiple function based components.

-We divide it into the following sections:
+Consists of the following sections:
 1. Create Header
 2. Info Boxes( Total cases, recovered and deaths)
 3. Table (of all countries sorted in descending order of total cases)